-Culture and Religion of the Ancient Mediterranean (CRAM)
+Cultures and Religions of the Ancient Mediterranean (CRAM)

-The goal of the Culture and Religion in the Ancient Mediterranean Colloquium is to promote high-level, interdisciplinary dialogue among faculty and graduate students who deal with religion and culture in antiquity in the Mediterranean basin and west Asia, all rather loosely defined.
+The goal of the Cultures and Religions in the Ancient Mediterranean Colloquium is to promote high-level, interdisciplinary dialogue among faculty and graduate students who deal with religion and culture in antiquity in the Mediterranean basin and west Asia, all rather loosely defined.
 CRAM meets monthly during the academic year.
 Each meeting lasts about an hour, and typically is centered on a pre-circulated paper.
 CRAM is currently administered by Classics.
 For details of the CRAM Colloquium in 2017-2018, please contact either John Bodel, at John_Bodel@brown.edu or Graham Oliver, Graham_Oliver@brown.edu.

-Below you will find the CRAM dates and programming for the fall and spring of 2013-14.
+Below you will find the provisional CRAM dates for the 2017-18 academic year.
 Please note, all events will take place on a Tuesday, from 12:00-1:00p.m. at the Joukowsky Institute, RI Hall Room 008, unless otherwise marked.
 Papers will be e-mailed out approximately two weeks ahead of the date indicated.
-If you have difficulties accessing the paper, please contact Jessica Carnevale at Jessica_Carnevale@brown.edu.
+If you have difficulties accessing the upcoming paper, please contact Tiffany Lewis at Tiffany_Lewis@brown.edu.
 Light luncheon fare will be provided!
 Please come and enjoy!

 - September 12: Michael Satlow, 'Josephus' knowledge of scripture'